paloukari/OrcaDetector/final_report.md

 Specifically VGGish is a variant of the 11 weight-layer version of VGG (model "A" in the original paper), with the following changes:

-1. Input size was changed to 96x64 for consistency with log mel spectrogram inputs.
+1. Input size was changed to 96x64 for consistency with log Mel spectrogram inputs.
 2. The last group of convolutional and max pool layers are dropped, leaving this model with only 4 groups instead of 5 in the original model.
 3. The final 1000-wide fully-connected layer is replaced with a 128-wide fully-connected layer.
 (Note that the model we developed and trained does not incorporate this layer; we only use the pre-bottleneck layers of VGGish.)